VyrBy/EchoLauncher/README.md

 You are allowed to modify and share it, but **commercial use is prohibited** without explicit permission.
 Credit to the original author (VyrBy) is required.

-### P.S.
-My native language is Russian, but you can contact me in other languages!

 # RU/Русский